-If something is affordable, its price is reasonable, it is inexpensive, most people can afford it.
+If something is affordable, its price is reasonable, it is inexpensive, and most people can afford it.
 An affordable product or service is one that is within most people’s budget.

-In this context, the word budget‘ means how much money somebody has available or put aside to purchase something.
+In this context, the word ‘budget‘ means how much money somebody has available or put aside to purchase something.
 If a car costs $20,000 and my budget is $17,000, that car is $3,000 more than my budget.

 If I say: “If we want golf to be popular in this country, it needs to become affordable,” I am saying that it is too expensive for most people.
 Perhaps golf club memberships are too expensive, or there are not enough council- or government-run golf courses.
 Put simply; it needs to become cheap enough for most people be able to afford it.